gracel01/ECE5610Lab/Lab3Data/README (2).md

 1. The schematic above has a diode 1N5822 Schottky diode.
 Obtain the turn-ON and turn-OFF switching characteristics of the diode similar to the way used for obtaining the MOSFET characteristics.

- MOSFET turn-OFF switching characteristic with V_DS and I_D :-------------------------:|
+ MOSFET switching characteristics with V_DS and I_D :-------------------------:|
 ![](3Data/MOSFET_switching_V_DS_I_D.bmp) |